lmullen/lincolnmullen.com/source/_posts/2014-10-11-interview-with-the-setup.markdown

 the moment I'm writing a history of people who converted between religions in the nineteenth-century United States.
 I'm also a digital historian at the [Roy Rosenzweig Center for History and New Media][].
-Among the many projects created by my colleagues at RRCHNM do, I'm responsible for teaching a [graduate course on computer programming for historians][], for which I'm writing a book (still very much a rough draft) on [using R for digital history][].
+I'm responsible for teaching a [graduate course on computer programming for historians][], for which I'm writing a book (still very much a rough draft) on [using R for digital history][].

 ### 2) What hardware do you use?